ConnectedLib/connectedlib10/modules/Capacity/section-3-0.md

 </table>

 **Reflection**
-<div class="reflection">Remember that while you are including the improvements you would like to make to your library’s capacity in different areas, those **improvements can and should be relatively modest and easily implemented with the resources you already have**.
+<div class="reflection">Remember that while you are including the improvements you would like to make to your library’s capacity in different areas, those <b>improvements can and should be relatively modest and easily implemented with the resources you already have</b>.
 Focus on your library’s strengths.
 How can you use those strengths to make small improvements to your overall capacity?</div>

 Using your reflection from section 2, you can get a broad view of the capacity of your library.
 As you look at the tools you have in each area, start to assess: where are the strengths of your library?
 Where might there be easy improvements that could increase your capacity in certain areas?
 Again, thinking back to past programs can be a helpful way to start mapping these out.